 Daily life can leave you feeling stressed out and whilst it’s cold comfort, it’s a common complaint.
-It could be work, money, family that are triggers.
+Triggers include work, money, and family.

 If you don’t sleep well, or have enough, this can compound resulting in a permanent state of anxiety leaving your body in a continual state of emergency.
 Learn the signs and symptoms now.